kinderp/docker101/README.md

   So data surive to a stop/start process but they don't to a remove command.
   If you remove your container you'll loose all data in it.
-  When you write something on a container new layers are added on top of all those (read only) added during building phase.
+  When you write something on a container new layers (writable layers) are added on top of all those (read only) added during building phase.
   Once you remove a container docker will remove layers written after building phase.
   You can see these layers: